 Our people policies support our aim to create an inclusive culture that embraces diversity and enables our people to thrive.
-They also reflect relevant employment laws, including the Universal Declaration of Human Rights and ILO Declaration on Fundamental Principles and Rights at Work.
+They also reflect relevant employment laws and principles, including the Universal Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
 All employees and suppliers providing on site services in the UK are paid no less than the real Living Wage, a voluntary initiative run by the Living Wage Foundation.

-We promote equal opportunities and ensure that no job applicant or colleague is subject to discrimination or less favourable treatment on the grounds of gender, marital status, nationality, ethnicity, age, sexual orientation, responsibilities for dependents, or physical or mental disability.
+We promote equal opportunities and ensure that no job applicant or colleague is subject to discrimination or less favourable treatment on the grounds of age, gender reassignment, marital status, nationality, ethnicity, sex or sexual orientation, responsibilities for dependents, physical or mental disability or religion or belief.
 We are committed to continuing the employment of, and for arranging training for, employees who have become disabled while employed by Quilter.
 We select candidates for interview, career development and promotion based on their skills, qualifications, experience and potential.